Technology

 Mentioned in this article

-Technology stocks linked to artificial intelligence staged a recovery in late trading Monday, spearheaded by a significant rally in Oracle shares.
-The software giant's stock advanced 9.8% to $156.59 after analysts at D.A.
-Davidson upgraded the company to a buy rating.
+Technology equities linked to artificial intelligence staged a notable recovery in Monday's extended trading session, led by a significant surge in Oracle shares.
+The database giant's stock advanced nearly 10% following an upgrade from analysts at D.A.
+Davidson to a buy rating, closing at $156.59.
+This move helped catalyze broader gains across the AI sector, which had experienced considerable pressure in recent sessions.

 Related Articles